Ohio Clinical Psychologist Salary Outlook

 Which Ohio Cities Are Best for Clinical Psychologists?

-Several cities and metro areas across Ohio have wages that are higher than the overall state median for clinical psychology — or even higher than the overall U.S. median.
+Several cities across Ohio have salaries that are higher than the overall state median for clinical psychology — or even higher than the overall U.S. median.

 Ohio cities by median annual clinical psychologist wage

 Of course, salary figures themselves are only one portion of what goes into making a city an attractive place to work.
-It’s also important to look at the availability of jobs, and cities vary widely in Ohio with regard to how many clinical psychologist jobs are available.
+It’s also important to look at the availability of jobs as cities vary widely in Ohio with regard to demand for clinical psychology services.

 Ohio cities by clinical psychologist employment per 1,000 jobs